-Our board of directors currently consists of seven members: Sven (Bill) Ante Lundberg, M.D., Mark Iwicki, Len Kanavy, Anand Mehra, M.D., Gregory D. Perry, Paolo Pucci and Victor Sandor, M.D.C.M.
-On March 17, 2021, our board of directors nominated Dr. Gowen for appointment at the Annual General Meeting as non-executive director for a term ending immediately after the annual general meeting of shareholders to be held in 2025.
-If Dr. Gowen is appointed at the Annual General Meeting, the board of directors will consist of eight directors, with seven non-executive directors and one executive director.
-Due to the changes in the composition of our board of directors, the composition of the committees of our board of directors will be revised following the Annual General Meeting.
+Our board of directors currently consists of eight members: Sven (Bill) Ante Lundberg, M.D., Maxine Gowen, Ph.D., Mark Iwicki, Len Kanavy, Anand Mehra, M.D., Gregory D. Perry, Paolo Pucci and Victor Sandor, M.D.C.M.
+On March 29, 2023, our board of directors nominated Dr. Lundberg for re-appointment at the Annual General Meeting as executive director for a term ending immediately after the annual general meeting of shareholders to be held in 2027, Dr. Mehra for re-appointment at the Annual General Meeting as non-executive director for a term ending immediately after the annual general meeting of shareholders to be held in 2025, and Dr. Sandor for re-appointment at the Annual General Meeting as non-executive director for a term ending immediately after the annual general meeting of shareholders to be held in 2027.
 Each board member is appointed for an initial term of up to four years.
 A non-executive director may be re-appointed for one subsequent term of up to four years followed by up to two subsequent terms of up to two years.
 An executive director may serve for an unlimited number of terms of up to four years.
 Our articles of association provide that the number of executive and non-executive directors may only be determined by our board of directors.
 Our directors are appointed on the basis of a binding nomination prepared by our board of directors.
 Our general meeting of shareholders may overrule the binding nomination by a resolution passed by a two-thirds majority of votes cast, provided such majority represents more than half of our issued share capital, in which case our board of directors shall be allowed to make a new binding nomination.
 Our directors may be dismissed only by a resolution at a general meeting of shareholders.
 Dismissal of a director by our general meeting of shareholders requires a two-thirds majority of votes cast, provided such majority represents more than half of our issued share capital, unless the dismissal is proposed by the board of directors, in which latter case a simple majority of votes cast will suffice to pass the resolution.